 Dividends: The holders of the First Preference Shares Series A are entitled to receive cumulative preferential cash dividends, accruing daily, as and when declared by the board of directors, payable quarterly on the last day of January, April, July, and October in each year in an amount per share equal to \$10.00 and the amount of all accrued and unpaid dividends on such dividend payment date multiplied by 2%.
-The first dividend the holders were entitled to receive was paid on October 31, 2005 in the amount of \$0.34 per share, being 8% multiplied by the number of days from the date of issue of the First Preference Shares Series A (May 27, 2005) to October 31, 2005.
-On December 8, 2005, the Directors declared dividend of twenty cents (\$0.20) per share of the Corporation's First Preference Shares Series A at the close of business on January 20, 2006.
 The Corporation pays the quarterly dividend on these shares as required by the description of the shares.
-For the year-ended December 31, 2006, the Corporation paid dividends of eighty cents (\$0.80) per share of the Corporation's First Preference Shares Series A.